asadana/B551-PA1/README.md

 *src.com.util.Search.java* contains the following variable which allows the initial search depth of IDS to be set.
 >// ID_DEPTH variable stores the depth which is initially provided to the Iterative Deepening Search.
+>// This is also used as increment steps in depth
 >`ID_DEPTH = 2;`

 **How to Run**